LukeberryPi/blog/src/articles/everything-i-do-with-raycast.md

 > `Show Latest Download` `⌥` `D`

 Shows, opens or copies the last download.
 Very useful for quickly installing apps by opening the `.dmg` or previewing videos that you've downloaded.
 And for quickly copying the last image you downloaded.
-[Download](#)
+[Download it](#)

 ### Color Picker

 > `Pick Color` `⌥` `C`

 Grab the color of any pixel on your screen.
 I've used alternatives in the past but they either had poor UX or were constrained to the browser.
 Extra marks for supporting other color formats such as OKLCH.
-[Download](#)
+[Download it](#)

 ### Spotify Controls